-Some cameras produce SDI ancillary data that users may want to transfer to their Ki Pro Mini recordings.
+Some cameras produce SDI ancillary data that users may want to transfer to their Ki Pro recordings.
 Examples include: start/stop commands, timecode, reel name, clip name and take.
 The CONFIG menu parameter 13.1 Camera Data is designed to address this use of SDI ancillary data.
-The default for this parameter is "None"; when this is selected, no camera metadata is passed to any of the Ki Pro Mini parameters even if a camera with SDI ancillary data is connected to the Ki Pro Mini.
-If an appropriate camera is present and sending appropriate SDI ancillary data and that camera manufacturer/model is selected from the list, then AJA passes as much of the metadata that is available from the camera (and is viable for AJA to support) into the Ki Pro Mini's timecode value, file name, and other applicable parameters.
+The default for this parameter is "None"; when this is selected, no camera metadata is passed to any of the Ki Pro parameters even if a camera with SDI ancillary data is connected to the Ki Pro.
+If an appropriate camera is present and sending appropriate SDI ancillary data and that camera manufacturer/model is selected from the list, then AJA passes as much of the metadata that is available from the camera (and is viable for AJA to support) into the Ki Pro's timecode value, file name, and other applicable parameters.

-13.1 CAMERA DATA NONE (default) Camera metadata is not passed to any of the Ki Pro Mini parameters even if a camera with ancillary data is connected to the Ki Pro Mini.
-RED One 24 Red One 24 Camera metadata available from the camera is passed into the Ki Pro Mini's timecode value, file name, and other applicable parameters.
-RED One 25 Red One 25 Camera metadata available from the camera is passed into the Ki Pro Mini's timecode value, file name, and other applicable parameters.
-RED Epic Red Epic Camera metadata available from the camera is passed into the Ki Pro Mini's timecode value, file name, and other applicable parameters.
+NONE (default) Camera metadata is not passed to any of the Ki Pro Mini parameters even if a camera with ancillary data is connected to the Ki Pro.
+RED One 24 Red One 24 Camera metadata available from the camera is passed into the Ki Pro's timecode value, file name, and other applicable parameters.
+RED One 25 Red One 25 Camera metadata available from the camera is passed into the Ki Pro's timecode value, file name, and other applicable parameters.
+RED Epic Red Epic Camera metadata available from the camera is passed into the Ki Pro's timecode value, file name, and other applicable parameters.
 Canon XF Canon XF-series with SDI outputs will provide ancillary data that produces start/stop commands and timecode values but not clip naming.
-Canon C300 These cameras provide ancillary data that produces start/ stop commands and timecode values but not clip naming.
+Canon C300 Canon C300 cameras provide ancillary data that produces start/stop commands and timecode values but not clip naming.
+Pana AF100 Panasonic AG-AF100 series cameras provide ancillary data that produces start/stop commands and timecode values but not clip naming.
+If the camera is configured for 720p 23.98 (24), 720p 25 or 720p 29.97 (30) recording, this Camera Data setting will also allow the extraction of these frame rates for recording on the Ki Pro.
+Sony F3 Sony PMW-F3 SDI outputs will provide ancillary data that produces start/stop commands and timecode values but not clip naming.
+ARRI Alexa ARRI Alexa cameras provide ancillary data that produces start/stop commands and timecode values; clip naming is not yet supported.
+Canon HDMI Certain Canon HDMI cameras, such as the C100, provide ancillary data via HDMI that produces start/stop commands and timecode values but not clip naming.

-This menu parameter has domain over an array of other Ki Pro Mini parameters; selecting Camera Data supersedes other parameter selections if valid ancillary data is present and the camera is selected from the menu parameter.
+This menu parameter has domain over an array of other Ki Pro parameters; selecting Camera Data supersedes other parameter selections if valid ancillary data is present and the camera is selected from the menu parameter.

-Example: The RED Epic sends ancillary data from which the reel name, clip name, take and timecode value are obtained from the ancillary data and passed to the Ki Pro Mini recording.
+Example: The RED Epic sends ancillary data from which the reel name, clip name, take and timecode value are obtained and passed to the Ki Pro recording.